-1. Start by listing all of your assets.
-It may help to think in terms of categories: real property, investment property, business ownership interests, IRA accounts, bank accounts, life insurance policies, annuities, etc. This list will help your Attorney determine the total value of your Estate and any tax implications that may exist.
+It may help to think in terms of categories: real property, investment property, business ownership interests, IRA accounts, bank accounts, life insurance policies, annuities, etc. This list will help your Attorney determine the total value of your estate and any tax implications.

-2. Gather beneficiary designations.
-Some accounts like IRAs, life insurance policies, annuities, or bank accounts pass upon your death not by your Estate Plan, but by a designated beneficiary listed specifically for that asset.
-It is particularly important to review these designations when creating or changing your Estate Plan to ensure your assets pass according to your wishes.
+Some accounts – like IRAs, life insurance policies, annuities, or bank accounts – pass upon your death not according to your estate plan, but to a designated beneficiary listed specifically for that asset.
+It is particularly important to review these designations when creating or changing your estate plan to ensure your assets are handled according to your wishes.

-3. Know generally what your goals are and who you want to leave property to.
-List the goals you want to accomplish in your Estate Plan.
-A common pitfall is getting bogged down trying to assign a beneficiary to every single asset.
-Instead think about the big picture, then your Attorney will help you piece together the assets to the beneficiaries in a way that will minimize tax consequences and fulfill your goals.
+List the goals you want to accomplish in your estate plan.
+Don’t worry about trying to assign a beneficiary to every single asset.
+Instead, think about the big picture.
+Your attorney will help you piece together your assets to the right beneficiaries in a way that will minimize tax consequences and fulfill your goals.